winding machine application - Energy Storage

 A group of workers operating machines in a factory for Automatic Inductor Winding Machine industry

-Ready to Bring Your Toroidal Transformer Design to Life?
+Bring Your Transformer Ideas to Life

 A top down view of several toroidal transformers